tp02ga/attendee/docs/calendar_integration.md

 2. In your GET request to the [/calendar_events](https://docs.attendee.dev/api-reference#tag/calendars/get/api/v1/calendar_events) endpoint, pass the `calendar_id` parameter to filter for events belonging to that calendar.
 Also pass the `updated_after` parameter to filter for events that have been updated since the last time you synced the calendar with Attendee.
 3. Paginate through the results and save each event to your database.

-Example code that implements this logic can be found in the `handleCalendarEventsUpdate` function of the [example app](https://github.com/attendee-labs/calendar-integration-example/blob/main/server.js).
+See the `handleCalendarEventsUpdate` function of the [example app](https://github.com/attendee-labs/calendar-integration-example/blob/main/server.js) for an example implementation.

 ## Add code to schedule bots for the calendar events to your application